lukayeh/hugo-lukayeh/content/posts/getting-started-with-kops.md

 ## Step 2: Configure Route53 DNS zones

-DNS is a prerequsite for a functioning Kops cluster, using these far easier than trying to remember a set of IP addresses and allows you to easily scale your clusters.
+DNS is a prerequsite for a functioning Kops cluster, using DNS is far easier than trying to remember a set of IP addresses and allows you to easily scale your clusters.

 For this tutorial we're going to use Route 53 Hosted Zones utitlising the `dev.$DOMAIN` setup.